Orionagappe/MistTracker/Mist V0009.md

 rateLimitWarn          // Warn user if rate limit is exceeded (from MistMulti.md)

 // --- Swarm Health and Data Coherence (MistTrackerVulkan.js, MistMulti.js, pureMathPhysicsEngine.js) ---
-checkAndSyncEvent      // Check event probability, sync to swarm, require confirms for anomalies, ban if needed AnomalousResults       // Table of anomalous results for error checking and moderation isInteractionBanned    // Check if an interaction is banned for a user eventHorizonUser       // Ban user and flush all Mist data from host
+checkAndSyncEvent      // Check event probability, sync to swarm, require confirms for anomalies, ban if needed (see Mist V0008.md)
+AnomalousResults       // Table of anomalous results for error checking and moderation isInteractionBanned    // Check if an interaction is banned for a user eventHorizonUser       // Ban user and flush all Mist data from host